 Overall, your experience will remain confidential with only a few limitations: our staff is required to share the results of some positive tests with state health departments and are required to involve the proper authorities if we feel your life/health may be endangered.
 Your safety is our top priority.

 After your abortion, your uterus needs time to return to its pre-pregnancy size and shape and this can take several weeks.
-We advise that you refrain from sex for two weeks to avoid the risk of infection.
 Research has shown that most people can become pregnant again within as little as two weeks after taking the abortion pill, so we recommend starting birth control as soon as possible.

 You should also be aware that your hormone levels have been affected by this process.
 After your abortion, you will still have the pregnancy hormone, hcG, in your system so you may be feeling a variety of emotions.
 Many people have said that they were feeling up and down, or felt emotions that they weren’t anticipating.
 This is actually normal and you’ll feel like yourself again in a couple weeks.

 As soon as you feel up to it, you can return to normal activities– going to work or school, etc. Some people feel like they can do this right away and others may need to rest and relax for a day or two.
 Everybody is different, so do what feels most comfortable for you.
 Please refrain from any strenuous activities like heavy exercise, lifting, etc. while you are still bleeding.
 Your body needs time to heal.